konveyor/konveyor.github.io/content/Tackle/manageapps.md

 5. Expand the application to view the updated tags.

 ## Updating the business service assigned to an application
-Update the business service assigned to an application on the Application inventory page of the Tackle web console.
+Follow the steps below to update the business service assigned to an application on the Application inventory page of the Tackle web console.

 **Prerequisites**